Tiger Woods Fast Facts

 August 4, 2011 - Returns to golf at the Bridgestone Invitational, after a nearly three-month break.

-August 11, 2011 - Plays his worst first round of golf in a major championship.
+August 11, 2011 - Plays one of his worst first rounds of golf in a major championship.
 He fails to make the cut at the PGA Championship for the first time in his career.

 October 3, 2011 - For the first time in 15 years, Woods does not make it onto golf's top 50 players list, according to the official World Golf Ranking.